Silent Running: Cast

+Note: Although the end credits do not associate the main actors with their character names, each crew member may be correctly identified by a patch on their right breast.
+The patch is in the form of a maritime signal flag corresponding to the initial letter of their surname.

 Production

-Trumbull was involved with creating effects for 2001: A Space Odyssey (1968), whose director, Stanley Kubrick, had wanted that film's Stargate sequence to be about Saturn; however, technical difficulties prevented completion of the sequence's special effects within the limited time available.
+Douglas Trumbull was involved with creating effects for 2001: A Space Odyssey (1968), whose director, Stanley Kubrick, had wanted that film's Stargate sequence to be about Saturn; however, technical difficulties prevented completion of the sequence's special effects within the limited time available.
 The Saturn idea was scrapped, and Kubrick substituted Jupiter instead.
 Trumbull developed the sequence after production, and it was recreated for Saturn in Silent Running.

 The interiors were filmed aboard the decommissioned Korean War aircraft carrier USS Valley Forge (LPH-8), which was docked at the Long Beach Naval Shipyard in Long Beach, California.
 Shortly after filming was completed, the carrier was scrapped.
 The forest environments were originally intended to be filmed in the Mitchell Park Domes in Milwaukee, but the production budget forced the sequences to be shot in a newly completed aircraft hangar in Van Nuys, California.
-Trumbull stated in the commentary accompanying the DVD release that the geodesic domes containing the last forests of Earth's future on the Valley Forge were based on the Missouri Botanical Garden's Climatron dome.
+Trumbull stated in the commentary accompanying the 2002 DVD release that the general structure of the Valley Forge spaceship was inspired by the Expo Tower at the 1970 World's Fair in Osaka, Japan, and that the geodesic domes containing the last forests of Earth's future on the Valley Forge were based on the Missouri Botanical Garden's Climatron dome.

 Three freighters are shown in the film: the Valley Forge, the Berkshire and the Sequoia.
-Five other ships that carried domes – the Yellowstone, Acadia, Blue Ridge, Glacier, and Mojave — are also mentioned.
+Five other ships that carried domes—the Yellowstone, Acadia, Blue Ridge, Glacier, and Mojave—are also mentioned.
 Each ship features a designation on the hull that notes the area from which some of its flora and fauna samples were taken.
 The Valley Forge is listed as "Bahia Honda Subtropical," indicating at least some specimens were taken from this area of the Florida Keys.